TGDivy/TGDivy/README.md

 ## 💬🌞

-> Don't blame others. it won't make you a better person. ~ Lolly Daskal
+> A fall into a ditch makes you wiser. ~ Chinese Proverb

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )